Main site of science textbooks

 Ring collider (Fermilab)

-In a proton ring collider, a set of protons circles clockwise and another set circles counterclockwise, and they're arranged to collide.
+In a proton ring collider, a set of protons circles clockwise and another set circles counterclockwise, and they're arranged to collide head-on.

-In a linear electron collider, electrons start at one end and positrons start at the other end, and both are accelerated toward the center and arranged to collide.
+In a linear electron collider, electrons start at one end and positrons start at the other end, and both are accelerated toward the center and arranged to collide head-on.

 Linear and ring colliders have contrasting strengths and weaknesses.